AvinashPhadtare/AvinashPhadtare/README.md

 ### ✨My Journey-
 I began my journey with C, learning how computers think at the lowest level.
 Python came next, where logic met creativity and problems started feeling solvable.
-Now I’m exploring Flask and Django, building real web systems while studying Python deeply.
+Now I’m exploring Flask and Django,and also Front End dev.,building real web systems while studying Python deeply.
 Along the way, I’m learning storytelling, persuasion, and world-building — so my code speaks to people, not just machines.
+I'm fits in Every situation for solve real world problem using AI.